Best things to do in Saint Cénéri le Gérei Normandy, France

-Saint-Céneri-le-Gérei is a village of around 150 inhabitants, located on the southern borders of the Lower Normandy region and in the heart of the Alpes-Mancelles.
-It lies on the river Sarthe 13 km from Alençon and some 200 km west of Paris.
+In this article, we’ll take a closer look at some of the best activities and attractions this picturesque village has to offer.
+Saint Ceneri le Gerei is a village of around 150 inhabitants, located on the southern borders of the Lower Normandy region and in the heart of the Alpes-Mancelles not far from Alencon.
+It lies on the Sarthe River 13 km from Alençon and some 200 km west of Paris.

 The tiny but stunningly picturesque Saint-Céneri-Le-Gérei has that certain something about it that makes it one of the Most Beautiful Villages in France – Les Plus Beaux Villages de France.